TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

 Items 87, 88 and 89 are the last items on the penultimate page (the red one in the diagram).
 Pages are spaced evenly from top to bottom of the container.
 The penultimate page ends up being placed 5 items up from the bottom of the container.
 As far as the browser is concerned, I'm trying to scroll beyond the valid range for the scroll bar and it clamps the scroll offset at item 86.

+There's another problem.
 The rendering logic is to position items using the offset defined by the first rendered item's page.
 However, when a page boundary is in view, you end up using that offset for the top items on the next page.
 Ordinarily, that wouldn't be a problem.
 In this case, with the page being positioned so close to the bottom of the container, it means that the last items rendered are positioned beyond the end of the container.

 Chrome handles this by extending the size of the region being scrolled over (Safari and Firefox behave differently).
 That's why scrolling manually works.
 The valid scroll range is now bigger so you can scroll down, which extends the range again.
 That's why scrolling feels sticky close to the bottom.